 Engineering NZ (formerly IPENZ)

 Engineering NZ is the national organisation for Professional Engineers in New Zealand.
-Axel, Glen, Gemma and Megan are all Members of EngNZ (Glen is a Chartered Member).
+Axel, Glen, John, Megan, David, Andy and Nick are all Members of EngNZ (Glen is a Chartered Member).
 This imposes obligations to continuously maintain our technical currency and to abide by the EngNZ Code of Ethical Conduct.

 Trafinz is the NZ Local Authority Traffic Institute, which represents local authority views on road safety and traffic management in New Zealand.
 ViaStrada is a corporate member of Trafinz and staff have made a number of presentations at Trafinz conferences over the years.